 NOTE: If you are using Windows XP, open the Run dialog box from the Start menu, type “msconfig.exe” in the Open edit box, and click OK.

 Click the Startup tab on the System Configuration main window.
 A list of all the startup programs displays with a check box next to each one.
 To prevent a program from starting up with Windows, select the check box next to the desired program so there is NO check mark in the box.
 Click OK once you have made your choices.

 A dialog box displays telling you that you may need to restart your computer for the changes to take affect.
 Click Restart to restart your computer immediately.
 If are not ready to restart your computer, click Exit without restart.

-Disabling Startup Programs in Windows 8 or 8.1 or 10
+Disabling Startup Programs in Windows 10 or 8 or 8.1

 It’s really that simple.
 If you aren’t seeing these options, make sure to click “More Details,” which is in the same place as the “Fewer details” that you see on this screenshot.

 The free PC-cleaning utility CCleaner also has a tool that allows you to disable startup programs.
 In CCleaner, click the Tools button on the left side of the dialog box and click Startup to see the list of startup programs.
 The Enabled column indicates whether each program is set to start with Windows.
 To disable a program that is enabled, select the program in the list and click Disable.
 You can also enable programs that have been disabled.